LuteOrg/lute-manual/src/faq/terms/sentences-only-shown-when-page-is-read.md

 # Where are my new Term's sentences?

 Lute shows sentences for a Term and its siblings when you click the Sentences link on the Term form, but it only includes sentences for pages marked as "read".
-Pages are marked as "read" when you click either the links at the bottom of the reading page:
+Pages are marked as "read" when you click either of the links at the bottom of the reading page:

 <img width="285" alt="image" src="../../assets/faq/terms/sentences_marked_read.png">